DTN Retail Fertilizer Trends

 DTN Staff Reporter

-OMAHA (DTN) -- Average retail fertilizer prices continued to be fairly steady with no significant moves either higher or lower the third week of April 2017, according to fertilizer retailers surveyed by DTN.
+OMAHA (DTN) -- Half of average retail fertilizer prices were higher and half were lower the second week of October 2017 compared to one month earlier, according to fertilizer retailers surveyed by DTN.

 DTN collects roughly 1,700 retail fertilizer bids from 310 retailer locations weekly.
 Not all fertilizer prices change each week.
 Prices are subject to change at any time.